How can a tourism business rise to the challenge when the revenue stream freezes due to the coronavirus lockdown?

 There are many of us doing our utmost already to make a difference but as we are doing it alone and it is not enough.
 If we find a way to join as one large global force, together we can change the world and turn the tide, one wave at a time.

 Everybody is connected to the environment in some way and lockdown here restored that link to nature and the outdoors for many people who had lost it.
 This is a perfect opportunity to rekindle the underlying connection that everyone has for nature and our planet.
 This pandemic made many people realise how fragile our existence is and how essential it is that we preserve our environment if only to ensure our own health and wellbeing.

 We are rapidly nosediving into a global catastrophe.
-Human impacts are destroying nature and our planet faster than ever on a daily basis, this is not only having a negative impact on wildlife populations and our environment but also on our own health and lifestyles.
+Human impacts are destroying nature and our planet faster than ever daily, this is not only harming wildlife populations and our environment but also our own health and lifestyles.